 Fellows receive approximately 16 months of combined inpatient/outpatient clinical training during the three-year program.
 The first year emphasizes clinical training with approximately five months of inpatient duties, and an introduction to research.
 The second and third years have four and three months of inpatient training respectively.
 The outpatient experience includes participating in subspecialty clinics, and a weekly continuity clinic.
 Over 160 patients with cystic fibrosis are actively followed by a multidisciplinary team in our Cystic Fibrosis Center.
 In addition, we care for a large number of children with asthma, bronchopulmonary dysplasia, apnea, and a variety of other respiratory conditions.
 There is a fully equipped clinical pulmonary function lab with body plethysmography, spirometry, and exercise testing.
 The Sleep Center performs 25-30 polysomnographic studies each week.
 Fellows also receive instruction and practice in performing flexible bronchoscopies.

 Fellows participate in a respiratory physiology review each year.
 We have weekly Fellows Conference that includes Journal Club, monthly clinical case conferences and Board Review sessions.
-The faculty and fellows are involved in clinical and basic science research in sleep disorders, asthma, cystic fibrosis and viral respiratory infections, which is being carried out within our “state-of-the-art” Children’s Research Institute as well as in collaborating institutions such as the National Institute of Health.
+The faculty and fellows are involved in clinical and basic science research in sleep disorders, asthma, cystic fibrosis and viral respiratory infections, which is being carried out within our “state-of-the-art” Children’s National Research Institute as well as in collaborating institutions such as the National Institute of Health.

 If you have any questions, please contact our Fellowship Coordinator, Ms. Sherida Chappell-Bridges or Program Director, Iman Sami MD.